QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/factory.md

 * the class A
 * a sub-class of A

-meaning the caller won't know exactly what we created.
+meaning that the caller won't know exactly what we created.
-We can easily change what's created so that is really useful.
+We can easily change it too, and that's why it's quite handy.

 * ➡️ : an example would be ``iterator()`` in JAVA
 * ✅ : more flexibility